How To Keep A Conversation Going With A Boy To Get To Know Him Better

-The number one thing to do is .
+The number one thing to do when you want to get to know someone better is to ask open ended questions.
 These types of questions mean that the other person can't give a simple 'yes' or 'no.' They need to fill in the question with more context.
-Questions like 'do you like to read?' are closed questions because a simple 'yes' or 'no' answers it and there is no discussion.
+Questions like 'do you like to read?' are closed questions because a simple 'yes' or 'no' answers it, and there is no discussion.
 'What do you think of The Great Gatsby?' is a question that invites the other person to respond and requires them to give a slightly longer answer.
-Plus it can lead to a full conversation.
+Plus, it can lead to a full conversation.

 Talk About Something You're Interested In